 - ACE – $200 per 6 hours of delay overseas, not in Singapore

 So, as you can see, ACE Essential looks great at first glance, but only if the travel delay occurs overseas.
 Both HL Assurance and EQ give the same maximum coverage, so they’re joint winners.
-Note that for all the companies, the flight delay has to be at least 6 hours long before you can claim.
+However, one huge headache when it comes to flight delays is claims so that’s important to consider as well.
+Etiqa has recently launched their 1-day standard claims and auto flight delay claims so this removes the hassle of going through the entire process for a short delay.

 2. Loss or Damaged Luggage